Pharrell Williams to Headline NBA All-Star Weekend; Full Performance Line-Up Announced

-The National Basketball Association (NBA) has announced that Oscar-nominated musician Pharrell Williams, coming off of his multi-Grammy Award-winning night, will headline the "Entertainment Series presented by Sean John at Macy's" during the 63rd NBA All-Star Game tonight, Feb.
+The National Basketball Association (NBA) has announced that Oscar-nominated musician Pharrell Williams, coming off of his multi-Grammy Award-winning night, will headline the "Entertainment Series presented by Sean John at Macy's" during the 63rd NBA All-Star Game on Sunday, Feb.
 16, at New Orleans Arena.
 The game will air live at 8 p.m.
 ET on TNT, ESPN Radio, and in 215 countries and territories in more than 47 languages.
 Recently added performers will include Jason Derulo, Aloe Blacc and Mack Wilds.

 Williams will make a grand entrance when he opens the NBA All-Star 2014 festivities with the only player introductions set in all of sports, featuring surprise musical guests.
 The electrifying performance will be followed by Grammy award-winning singer, songwriter and guitarist Gary Clark, Jr. who will perform the U.S. National Anthem and Canadian singer-songwriter Serena Ryder who will perform the Canadian National Anthem.